-- Small Spills: Absorb spilled material with polypads or other suitable, non-reacting sorbent, avoiding generation of aerosols, wearing gloves, goggles and apron.
+Small Spills: Absorb spilled material with polypads or other suitable, non-reacting sorbent, avoiding generation of aerosols, wearing gloves, goggles and apron.
 Place spilled material in appropriate container for disposal, sealing tightly.
-Remove all residue before decontamination of spill area. - Large Spills: Access to the spill area should be restricted.
-Spread should be limited by diking spill area.
-Absorb spilled liquid with polypads or other suitable absorbent materials. - All Spills: Place all spill residue in a double plastic bag or other containment and seal.
+Remove all residue before decontamination of spill area.

+Large Spills: Not applicable due to size of containers.

+All Spills: Place all spill residue in a double plastic bag or other containment and seal.
 Decontaminate the area thoroughly.
 Do not mix with wastes from other materials.
 Dispose of in accordance with applicable Federal, State, and local procedures (see Section 13, Disposal Considerations).
 For spills on water, contain, minimize dispersion and collect.
 Dispose of recovered material and report spill per regulatory requirements.